 Martin S. Edwards is an Associate Professor in the School of Diplomacy and International Relations at Seton Hall University, where he teaches classes on International Organizations and Research Methods.
 His research on the International Monetary Fund has been supported by the National Science Foundation, and he has been a Fulbright Visiting Research Chair in Global Governance at the Balsillie School of International Affairs.
 He is currently a Research Fellow with the University of Southern California’s Center for Public Diplomacy.
-He currently serves as an Associate Editor for International Studies Quarterly, and his book on IMF and WTO economic surveillance will be coming out in 2019.
+He currently serves as an Associate Editor for International Studies Quarterly, and his book on IMF and WTO economic surveillance was published in 2018.

 Recent articles have appeared in SAIS Review, International Studies Perspectives, Review of International Organizations, Political Research Quarterly, and Review of International Political Economy.
 His policy commentary has appeared in the Washington Post, Foreign Policy, Open Democracy, the World Policy Journal Blog, The Hill, The Conversation, World Politics Review, and Foreign Policy in Focus.
 He has blogged for Project Syndicate on international economic affairs.

 A frequent commentator on global events for regional and international media, Edwards has received numerous awards for his work as an advisor and a teacher.
 He is a recipient of the Salgo-Noren Teaching Award, and he has been a university nominee for the Carnegie Foundation / CASE U.S. Professor of the Year and the Robert Foster Cherry Award for Great Teaching.
 In 2015, he was designated as the inaugural University Teacher of the Year.

 - M.A.
 Columbia University, 1992

 - B.A.
 University of Michigan, Ann Arbor, 1990

 - "The IMF, the WTO & the Politics of Economic Surveillance" (New York: Routledge, 2018)